iddumied/minx/README.markdown

+minx
+====

 This is the first implementation of the minx virtual machine.

-For more information, have a look at the ByteCode.txt file.
+The bytecode it understands/interprets is documented in ByteCode.txt!
+Have a look at the tags, there are tags for protocol-stable commits.

 This first implementation comes with the simple reader, which reads the complete binary into ram.
 Later on there will be another reader, which will check the